jui-kumkum/SENG637_Assignment5_Group4/Assignment5-ReportTemplate.md

 # Difficulties encountered, challenges overcome, and lessons learned
-1. At first we tried to work on SRTAT, but could not generate the graph for our imported data, and there was no proper reference to solve the issues.
+1. We faced some difficulties in getting the right tool for our project.
+Our group first decided to test SRTAT-SRE-tool, but we could not import the failure data using SRTAT.
+Moreover, there wasn't any documentation available for the tool either, on how to use it and what input formats it supports.
+After that we moved to C-SFRAT.

 # Comments/feedback on the lab itself
 1. We learned about how to assess the failre rate using some reliability assessment tools.